Hi, Everyone. Welcome to Speech Therapy Talk. I am so glad you are here.

 I always wanted to do more, share more, write more, answer all emails, care for my children, start my private practice, and have a life.
 It was TOO MUCH!

-So, I took this summer to reflect on what I am trying to achieve.
+So, I took an entire summer to reflect on what I was trying to achieve.
 This was an important reflection as working on this site is taking time away from my kids, from spending time with friends, from reading fiction books, from biking, from life!

 So I put my devices down and took the time to reflect on: